 The following sequence of instruction represents the 11 steps in a semester-length course.
 It may take one class or even several classes to complete a single step.
-There are activities and exercises in both the Academic Writing Student Booklet and in this guide to assist you.
+There are activities and exercises in both the Academic Writing Student Booklet and in this quide to assist you.

 For example, page 7 of the booklet contains an exercise to help you in getting students to define their topics.
-There are often Some of the homework assignments should be marked and form part of the final grade.
+Some homework assignments should be marked and form part of the final grade.